lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 A Lily package should:

-- have one clear responsibility
+- have one clearly defined responsibility
 - expose a small clear API
 - use `--!strict` when practical
 - follow Lily naming and formatting